visidata/visidata.org/blog/2018/case-study-1.md

 Since the donations are all in different currencies, Saul made a plugin called [USD](https://raw.githubusercontent.com/saulpw/visidata/develop/plugins/usd.py).
 He uses the plugin's USD() function at the final step in the case study.
 USD() takes a number and a currency code or currency symbol, and converts it into US dollars based on the current day's currency rates.
 If you want to follow along with the final step of the tutorial, before you launch your VisiData session you will need to add the USD() code to your `~/.visidatarc` or [install it as a plugin](https://github.com/saulpw/visidata/blob/develop/docs/plugins.md).
 Then its functions will be added to your session's scope.
 This is *completely optional*, and only comes to play at the end.

 Since the video's creation, [fixer.io](https://fixer.io/) has also added a user api key requirement.
-To take advantage of the usd plugin, you will also need to create an account, grab an api key, and then set  `options.fixer_key` in your `~/.visidatarc`.
+To take advantage of the usd plugin, you will also need to create an account, grab an api key, and then set  `options.fixer_key` in your `.visidatarc` in your $HOME directory.

-~/.visidatarc
+#### `.visidatarc`

 ```
 options.fixer_key = 'insert_here'
 ```

 ## Transcription of case study starts

-Saul Pwanson: I came across a book called "Reverse Engineering for Beginners," written by Dennis Yurichev.
+**Saul**: I came across a book called "Reverse Engineering for Beginners," written by Dennis Yurichev.
 It seems like it's a pretty good book; he's got a bunch information about it, and he also lists the donors who have supported him.
 I actually really appreciate his transparency here, that he will share all this information on his website.
 It made me curious as to how much money had been donated to him overall.

 ![beginners.re](/videos/assets/case-study-1-01.png)